imec-idlab/libschc/README.md

 See the [docs](/docs) for more information on the implemenation and configuration.

+### ACKNOWLEDGEMENT

+libschc has been developed with the support of VLAIO (Flanders Innovation and Entrepreneurship) and imec.
+It is part of the IoT middleware stack, developed for the European Union’s Horizon 2020 PortForward project, where amongst others LwM2M will be integrated with this library.

 ## LIMITATIONS
 As this implementation is work in progress, there are some limitations you should keep in mind.